Nick Ferrari

 Nicolo Ferrari (born 31 January 1959) is a British radio host, television presenter and broadcast journalist.
 He is best known as the host of the weekday breakfast show on the London-based radio station LBC.
 He also has a regular column in the Sunday Express and was previously a regular guest on The Alan Titchmarsh Show.
-He regularly appears on ITV's programme This Morning and has presented the Sky News debate show The Pledge since 2016.
+He regularly appears on ITV's programme This Morning and presented the Sky News debate show The Pledge from 2016 until 2020.

 Early life

 Ferrari's paternal grandparents emigrated from Switzerland.
 His father, Lino "Dan" Ferrari, ran a news agency, Ferrari Press Agency, and Nick was keen to work in the media himself.
 He was educated at Eltham College, a private school for boys in Mottingham in southeast London.